Hysan Development

 Hysan Development Company Limited is a Hong Kong property investment, management and development company that is listed on the Stock Exchange of Hong Kong.
 The company was formed in Hong Kong in 1923, when businessman Lee Hysan acquired plots of land in East Point, now known as Causeway Bay, Hong Kong Island.
 On 30 April 1928, Hysan, who was aged 48–49, was killed.
 His descendant expanded the plots of land into a business empire.
-Today, Hysan is said to be the largest commercial landlord in the Causeway Bay area.
+According to the South China Morning Post, Hysan was the largest commercial landlord in the Causeway Bay area in 2018.